Its all about the price of FEED!

 Historically, dairy farmers have always faced a conundrum – especially in New Zealand.

-“With a given amount of feed available on my farm how do I prioritize which class of my animals to I feed it to?”
+“With a given amount of feed available on my farm how do I prioritise which class of my animals to I feed it to?”

 In the past when dairy farms were ‘self-contained’ (how long since you have heard that expression) it was easy.
 The milking herd got all the best stuff and the replacements got the back paddock, the steep gully and anything that was left after the herd had their share!